songweizhi/MetaCHIP/README.md

 #### Third-party software
 MetaCHIP makes use of the following 3rd party dependencies and assumes they are on your system path.
-Otherwise, you can provide full path to their executables in lib/site-packages/MetaCHIP/MetaCHIP_config.py.
+Otherwise, you need to provide full path to their executables in lib/site-packages/MetaCHIP/MetaCHIP_config.py.

 [Prodigal](https://github.com/hyattpd/Prodigal),
 [HMMER 3](http://hmmer.org),